Rshocks/Final-Year-Project/README.md

 - Task Tracking: Jira Software

 ## Interaction
-Prerequisites: [Node.js](https://nodejs.org/en/download) and [Visual Studio Code](https://code.visualstudio.com/download) will have to be installed for interaction, the deployed application can be interacted online at https://echoatu.com/ , the testing suite must be used locally.
+Prerequisites: [Node.js](https://nodejs.org/en/download) and [Visual Studio Code](https://code.visualstudio.com/download) will have to be installed for interaction, the application was deployed but can only be used locally now, the testing suite must be used locally.

 ### Local Interaction with the test suite
 If a tests fails first time re run said test feature should fix the issue: